angarita-dev/another-platformer/README.md

 After starting the development server with `npm start`, you can edit any files in the `src` folder and webpack will automatically recompile and reload your server (available at `http://localhost:8080` by default).

+Please make sure to run the linters & tests before submiting any changes.